 With your family traipsing through your house, up and down the stairs multiple times a day, it doesn’t take long for your stairs to start to look dirty, tired and in need of freshening up.
 But knowing how to clean carpet on stairs isn’t always easy – it can be an almost backbreaking task.
 With the right tools, cleaning your stairs doesn’t have to be a challenge, and at the end you’ll just want to stand back and admire your hard work.

-How do I choose the best vacuum for carpeted stairs?
+How do I choose the best stair vacuum?

-How to clean stairs in 5 easy steps
+How to clean carpet on stairs in 5 easy steps

 Before you start, take this opportunity to give your handrails a thorough dust.
 Any excess dirt will then be vacuumed up with the rest of the carpet’s dirt.

-- 2. Vacuum: as mentioned above, a cordless handheld vacuum is best for the job.
+2. Vacuum: as mentioned above, a cordless handheld vacuum is best for the stairs.
 Use the different attachments for best results.
 Start at the bottom of the stairs and work your way upwards, moving your vacuum pushing your vacuum horizontally and vertically.

 By following the 5 easy steps above, your stairs will look as good as new in no time.
 Your stairs have potentially the highest traffic levels in your house, so are likely to get dirtier than the rest of your carpet in a shorter space of time.

-At Gtech, we have selection of different handheld vacuums, perfect for using to keep your stairs clean.
+At Gtech, we have selection of different handheld vacuum cleaners for stairs, perfect for using to keep your stairs clean.
 Discover our range to find the best vacuum for stairs.